 Your brand and style guide should be sent through to your entire team to ensure that everyone has a complete understanding of your brand personality and identity.
 The goal of these guidelines is to protect the power of your brand so it continues to strengthen the value of your company.

 Brand guidelines attain this by outlining the importance of your identity and detailing how to utilise elements of your brand.
-This document works as a comprehensive manual for those who use your brand name – from brochure, banner and business card printers through to your marketing team and web developers.
+This document works as a comprehensive manual for those who use your brand name a from brochure, banner and business card printers through to your marketing team and web developers.

 Jetline recognised a fundamental gap in the market for an effective brand management solution, thus the Brand Management Portal (BMP) was born.